If you service

 the electrical/electronic circuits of HEVs which are different

 from typical gasoline cars and light trucks.

-Begin now reading about this new HEV technology and get a head
+Begin now reading about the new HEV technology and get a head

 start.
 Over 75 diagrams and schematics are used to illustrate

 various circuits and operating concepts to help you grasp HEV